hatlabs/sh-rpi/README.md

 The Jekyll theme in use is [Just the Docs](https://github.com/pmarsceill/just-the-docs).
 The site uses [kramdown](https://kramdown.gettalong.org/syntax.html) as its Markdown flavor.

-If you want to test your modifications locally, your easiest option is to run `./docker-jekyll bundle exec jekyll serve` in the cloned directory and then browse to [0.0.0.0:4000/sh-rpi](https://0.0.0.0:4000/sh-rpi).
+If you want to test your modifications locally, your easiest option is to run first `./docker-jekyll bundle` (one time only) and then `./docker-jekyll bundle exec jekyll serve` in the cloned directory and then browse to [0.0.0.0:4000/sh-rpi](https://0.0.0.0:4000/sh-rpi).
 You must have Docker pre-installed.